Indigenous inhabitants of the New Territories: Villages

+Land for housing

 In 2021, the Liber Research Community found sites of suspected of illegal collusion between developers and villagers, and additionally found villager land that could otherwise be used for housing in Hong Kong, contrary to the government's claim that the land was "unfit" for development.

 People living on boats

 People have been living on boats in the New Territories for generations, and they do not usually own land or houses.
 They have no special rights because the Hong Kong government since 1898 only recognises established villages (認可鄉村; Hong Kong Hakka: Ngin4ko3 Hiong1con1).

 Conflicts between indigenous and non-indigenous inhabitants

 As a result of a large influx of non-indigenous inhabitants into the rural villages, conflicts between indigenous and non-indigenous inhabitants are surfacing.
 Because the management of a village was only in the hand of indigenous inhabitants, non-indigenous inhabitants could not participate in the matters of the village.

-The indigenous inhabitants of Hong Kong spoke Tanka, Hakka, Hoklo (closer to Teochew dialect than Hokkien, which is usually called "Hoklo" as well) and Yue Chinese Weitou dialect which is different from the newcomers who spoke contemporary standard Cantonese.
+The indigenous inhabitants of Hong Kong spoke Tanka, Mei-Hui Hakka, Hailufeng Min (closer to Teochew dialect than Hokkien) and Yue Chinese Weitou dialect which is different from the newcomers who spoke contemporary standard Cantonese.